kcpatra45/kcpatra45.github.io/index.md

 ## Contact
 kcpatra@berkeley.edu

-Below you can read some of my random musings and occasional writings.
+You can read some of my random musings and occasional writings below.